IldarRakiev/DKR_Bonus_Assignment/README.md

 ### The method implemented

-In this project, a **Graph Isomorphism Network (GIN)** is implemented for the link prediction task on the SemanticGraph datasets from the `FutureOfAIviaAI` benchmark.
+In this assignment, a **Graph Isomorphism Network (GIN)** is implemented for the link prediction task on the SemanticGraph datasets from the `FutureOfAIviaAI` benchmark.
 The model consists of a GIN-based node encoder and a shallow MLP edge decoder that predicts the probability of a future link between two nodes.

 - **Node encoder (GINEncoder)**